jonghall/vsistats/readme.md

 **Prereq**
-* IBM Cloud Classic (Aka Softlayer) Username and ApiKey.
-User must have access to account billing and virtual server provisioning records (all VSIs must be visible)
+* IBM Cloud Classic Infrastructure (Aka Softlayer) apiKey and username.
-* IBM Cloud Database - Cloudant Multitenant Lite tier instance (https://cloud.ibm.com/catalog/services/cloudant) with IAM ApiKey and instance username with Manager access.
+* IBM Cloudant Multi-tenant Lite tier instance (https://cloud.ibm.com/catalog/services/cloudant)
-* Email Delivery, Powered by Sendgrid (https://cloud.ibm.com/catalog/infrastructure/email-delivery) with ApiKey.
+* Email Delivery, Powered by Sendgrid (https://cloud.ibm.com/catalog/infrastructure/email-delivery).
-* A compute node to run daily report, and periodic data collection job (every 10 minutes).
-Instance does not need to be in same account or even in the IBM Cloud, just needs to have access to the SoftLayer API endpoint.
+* A compute node (CentOS or Ubuntu recommended) with Python 3.8+ to run daily reports, and collect periodic provisioning data (every 10 minutes).
+Compute Instance does not need to be in same account or even in the IBM Cloud, just needs to have access to the SoftLayer API endpoint to collect data.

 _Cloudant Database and periodic data collection process is only requried if expanded Datacenter and Image statistics are required._